 It is often called parchment or bakery paper (especially in the US) – and is used in baking and cooking due to its non-stick, heat and moisture resistant qualities.
-Typically, baking paper has a low GSM of between 25gsm-100gsm.
+Typically, the baking paper has a low GSM of between 25gsm-100gsm.

 White Baking Paper

-As the name infers, bleached baking paper is white and treated with chlorine dioxide, oxygen and peroxide to make it white, lignin-free and suitable for food contact.
+As the name infers, the bleached baking is white and treated with chlorine dioxide, oxygen and peroxide to make it white, lignin-free and suitable for food contact.
 It is then coated with silicon to make it grease-resistant and heatproof.

 Brown Baking Paper

 Unlike white baking paper, the brown baking does not undergo treatment with bleaching agents, therefore, it remains brown.